Syndace/libxeddsa/README.md

 Prebuilt binaries (at least for amd64, possibly for arm64 too) are available for Linux, MacOS and Windows and attached to [the releases](https://github.com/Syndace/libxeddsa/releases) (or not, see [Travis CI](#travis-ci) below).
 The dynamic variants (`.so`, `.dylib` and `.dll`) require [libsodium](https://download.libsodium.org/doc/) to be installed on the system.

-Instructions for building from source can be found in [the documentation](https://libxeddsa.readthedocs.io/installation/).
+Instructions for building from source, including compilation to WebAssembly using Emscripten, can be found in [the documentation](https://libxeddsa.readthedocs.io/).

 ## Bindings to other Programming Languages ##